pablodecm/phd_thesis/src/103_chapter_3.md

 approximation of $p ( \boldsymbol{x}|\boldsymbol{\theta})$
-is not attainable, given that we are considering $\boldsymbol{x}$ to be a representation of the raw readout of all sub-detectors, thus its dimensionality $d$, even if extremely sparse given that most of the detectors would not sense any signal, can easily be of the order $\mathcal{O}(10^8)$.
-Furthermore, the known interactions that produce the set of particles of the event as well as the subsequent physical processes that generate the readouts in the detectors
+is not attainable, given that we are considering $\boldsymbol{x}$ to be a representation of the raw readout of all sub-detectors, thus its dimensionality $d$ can be of the order
+$\mathcal{O}(10^8)$.
+It is worth mentioning that even $d$ is very high, each observation is usually extremely sparse given that most of the detectors would not sense any signal.
+The total number of observations $n$ is also very large at modern colliders, e.g. a collision occurs each $25\ \textrm{ns}$ at the LHC.
+Furthermore,
+the known interactions that produce the set of particles of the event as well as the subsequent physical processes that generate the readouts in the detectors